Make 2021 A Transformational Year

 there is a high level of instability and insecurity.
-On the other hand, the
+We do not know where

 stench of selfishness is raising high above the aroma of sensible living and

 healthy relationships.
 Too many people have their own agendas and will let

 nothing get in their way, even if it causes pain to others.
 In reality, if great

 care and effort are not taken, marriages, families, and interpersonal